PI We Collect and How We Use It

 You may also have the option to select binding arbitration for the resolution of your complaint with respect to PI originating in the EU, the UK or Switzerland under certain circumstances.
 For more information on binding arbitration, see the U.S. Department of Commerce's Privacy Shield Framework: Annex I (Binding Arbitration).

 Lilly U.S. is subject to the investigatory and enforcement authority of the U.S. Federal Trade Commission for purposes of enforcing compliance with the Privacy Shield.
+Lilly U.S. also commits to cooperate with EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC), and to comply with the advice given by such authorities with regard to human resources data transferred from the EU and Switzerland in the context of the employment relationship.
 For more information about the Privacy Shield or to view Lilly U.S.’s certification page, please visit the U.S. Federal Trade Commission’s website on Privacy Shield located here.

 To obtain additional information regarding the basis for transfers and safeguards that Lilly has in place for cross-border transfers of PI, please contact us at email@example.com.

 How Long We Keep PI